 All supporter data is stored and transferred securely with access restricted to necessary users.
 All supporter data is processed fairly and lawfully for limited purposes and in an appropriate way.
 Supporters do have the option to “opt out” of both club and third party communications.

-Supporter data will not be shared with third parties, unless prior notice is given and agreement received from individual supporters.
+Supporter data will not be shared with third parties, unless prior notice or consent is given and agreement received from individual supporters.
+All information stored by Leeds United or shared with 3rd parties in accordance with the above statement shall be stored in the European Economic Area (EEA) unless explicitly stated otherwise at the point of data collection.

 Further information on the club’s Data Protection Policy can be requested from the club by contacting 0871 334 1919.